devHazz/sky-remote/README.md

 #sky-remote

-A NodeJS module for sending remote control commands to a Sky TV box.
-Works with Sky+HD and SkyQ.
+A Modified Package that controls your sky box.
+Supports SkyQ and Sky+HD

 ## Usage